Real Life Trading Winter Portfolio 2017: First Edition

 My thoughts on the broader markets likely resonate with what you are also thinking.

 We’ve gotten into all time high territory on the Nasdaq, Russell, Dow and S&P. Usually the market sees some slight selling after the Christmas holidays into January, where February and March are oftentimes a pretty strong two months for the bulls.
 I’m going to do something a little different in this portfolio.
 I’m going to track a market index and a stock from different sectors!
 This is going to be fun!
 Let’s get started!

 - SPDR S&P 500 ETF: SPY - Analysis on 12/28/16

-As I am quite sure you are aware, unless I am banned from technology of all kinds - I’ve looked at the SPY that day.
+As I am quite sure you are aware, unless I am banned from technology of all kinds - I look at the SPY every day.
 It’s literally one of the most liquid instruments in the equity markets on planet earth!
 And with great volume, comes great trading opportunities!
 This is a stellar ETF to own for long-term accounts like IRA’s, 401k, RRSP and it’s also incredible fun even for aggressive short-term day traders focusing on options.

 SPY gives you a plethora of strategies to choose from and I love dabbling in many of them.
 I love owning it long term, medium term, or short term.
 Options or shares, this is a fun ride and a barometer if you will, of the US Economy.